Clinical-Genomics/cg/CONTRIBUTING.md

 cg upload [coverage|genotypes|observations|scout|beacon] raredragon
 ```

-### `meta`
+### `Meta`

-This is the interfaces that bridge various apps.
-An example would be the "orders" module.
+This is the interface that bridge various apps.
+An example is the "orders" module.
 When placing orders we need to coordinate information/actions between the apps: `lims`, `status`, and `osticket`.
 It also provides some additional functionality such as setting up the basis for the orders API and which fields are required for different order types.

-#### orders
+#### Orders

 Includes: `lims`, `status`, `osticket`